surithanda/database/documentation/error_codes.md

 - `53008`: End date cannot be earlier than start date.
 - `53009`: Education ID not found.
 - `53010`: Invalid education ID.
 It must be a positive integer.

+### Profile Search Preference (57000-57999)
+- `57001`: Invalid profile_id.
+It must be a positive integer.
+- `57002`: Profile does not exist.
+- `57003`: Min age is required.
+- `57004`: Max age is required.
+- `57005`: Min age cannot be greater than max age.
+- `57006`: Min height is required.
+- `57007`: Max height is required.
+- `57008`: Min height cannot be greater than max height.
+- `57009`: Search preference not found for the profile.
+- `57010`: Invalid search preference ID.
+- `57011`: Search preference does not exist.
+- `57012`: Min age is required and must be valid.
+- `57013`: Max age is required and must be valid.
+- `57014`: Min height is required and must be valid.
+- `57015`: Max height is required and must be valid.
+- `57016`: Min height cannot be greater than max height.
+- `57017`: Invalid search preference ID.
+It must be a positive integer.
+- `57018`: Search preference with this ID does not exist.

+### Profile Views (59000-59999)
+- `59001`: Invalid profile_id.
+It must be a positive integer.
+- `59002`: Profile does not exist.
+- `59003`: Viewed profile ID is required.
+- `59004`: Viewed profile does not exist.
+- `59005`: Cannot view your own profile.
+- `59006`: View record not found.
+- `59007`: Invalid profile_id for viewed by me query.
+- `59008`: Invalid profile_id for viewed me query.
+- `59009`: Viewed profile ID must be valid if provided.
+- `59010`: View status must be valid if provided.
+- `59011`: View date must be valid if provided.
+- `59012`: View record with specified ID does not exist.
+- `59013`: Invalid view ID.
+It must be a positive integer.
+- `59014`: View record with this ID does not exist.

+### Registered Partner (48000-48999)
+- `48001`: Business name is required.
+- `48002`: Alias is required.
+- `48003`: Primary phone is required.
+- `48004`: Primary phone country code is required.
+- `48005`: Address line 1 is required.
+- `48006`: State is required and must be valid.
+- `48007`: Country is required and must be valid.
+- `48008`: ZIP code is required.
+- `48009`: Business registration number is required.
+- `48010`: Business ITIN is required.
+- `48011`: Business description is required.
+- `48012`: Primary contact first name is required.
+- `48013`: Primary contact last name is required.
+- `48014`: Business website is required.

 ### Profile Employment (54000-54999)
 - `54001`: Invalid profile_id.
 It must be a positive integer.